3nthusia5t/3ntr0py/README.md

 ## Goal

 Quickly calculate entropy of over 200k (110 GB) malware samples without using any CPU multiprocessing.
 It took 10522.091444253922 seconds to complete the processing of all 200k malware samples (110GB).

-The malware was stored on network attached storage, which has greatly impacted the I/O performance.
+The malware was stored on a network attached storage, which has greatly impacted the I/O performance.

+By applying CPU multiprocessing I was able to maximize usage of my computer resources and process the 110 GB in around 3600 seconds (1 hour).
+The data was stored on the network attached storage.

 ## Testing